Button

 Requirements

 The board hardware must have a push button connected via a GPIO pin.
-These are called “User buttons” on many of Zephyr’s Supported Boards.
+These are called “User buttons” on many of Zephyr’s Supported Boards and Shields and Bridle’s Supported Boards.

 The button must be configured using the sw0 devicetree alias, usually in the BOARD.dts file.
 You will see this error if you try to build this sample for an unsupported board: